brainupdaters/drlm/doc/drlm-release-notes.rst

 The references pointing to fix #nr or issue #nr refer to our issues tracker

-DRLM Version 2.4.0 (September 2021) - Release Notes
+DRLM Version 2.4.0 (October 2021) - Release Notes
 --------------------------------------------------
   * Multiple configuration supported